kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

   a cloud provider API, or upon an external software-defined storage or network control plane.

-  For each of the fill in the following, thinking both about running user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):
+  For each of these, fill in the following, thinking both about running user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):
   - [Dependency name]
     - Usage description:
       - Impact of its outage on the feature:
       - Impact of its degraded performance or high error rates on the feature:

+- NA

 ### Scalability